 In a relatively short article, I cannot deal at length with all of the many issues that could be raised about the home schooling movement.
 I want to ask a number of critical questions about the dangers associated with it.
-While it is quite probable that some specific children and families will gain from home schooling, my concerns are larger.
+Although it is quite probable that some specific children and families will gain from home schooling, my concerns are larger.
 They are connected to the more extensive restructuring of this society that I believe is quite dangerous and to the manner in which our very sense of public responsibility is withering in ways that will lead to even further social inequalities.
-In order to illuminate these dangers, I shall have to do a number of things: situate home schooling within the larger movement that provides much of its impetus; suggest its connections with other protectionist impulses; connect it to the history of and concerns about the growth of activist government; and, finally, point to how it may actually hurt many other students who are not home schooled.
+To illuminate these dangers, I have to do a number of things: situate home schooling within the larger movement that provides much of its impetus; suggest its connections with other protectionist impulses; connect it to the history of and concerns about the growth of activist government; and, finally, point to how it actually may hurt many other students who are not home schooled.

 At the very outset of this article, let me state as clearly as I can that any parents who care so much about the educational experiences of their children that they actively seek to be deeply involved are to be applauded, not chastised or simply dismissed.
-Let me also say that it is important not to stereotype individuals who reject public schooling [3] as unthinking promoters of ideological forms that are so deeply threatening that they are automatically - to be seen as beyond the pale of legitimate concerns.
-Indeed, as I have demonstrated in Cultural Politics and Education (Apple, 1996), there are complicated reasons behind the growth of anti-school sentiments.
-As I showed there, there are elements of 'good' sense as well as bad 'sense' in such beliefs.
-All too many school systems are overly bureaucratic, are apt not to listen carefully to parents' or community concerns, or act in overly defensive ways when questions are asked about what and whose knowledge is considered 'official'.
+Let me also say that it is important not to stereotype individuals who reject public schooling as unthinking promoters of ideological forms that are so deeply threatening that they are---automatically---to be seen as beyond the pale of legitimate concerns.
+Indeed, as I demonstrated in Cultural Politics and Education (Apple, 1996), there are complicated reasons behind the growth of antischool sentiments.
+As I showed there, there are elements of "good" sense as well as bad "sense" in such beliefs.
+All too many school systems are overly bureaucratic, are apt not to listen carefully to parents' or community concerns, or act in overly defensive ways when questions are asked about what and whose knowledge is considered "official."
 In some ways, these kinds of criticisms are similar across the political spectrum, with both left and right often making similar claims about the politics of recognition (see Fraser, 1997).
-Indeed, these very kinds of criticisms have led many progressive and activist educators to build more community-based and responsive models of curriculum and teaching in public schools (Apple & Beane, 1995, 1999).
+Indeed, these very kinds of criticisms have led many progressive and activist educators to build more community-based and responsive models of curriculum and teaching in public schools (Apple & Beane, 1995).

-This said, however, it is still important to realize that while the intentions of critics such as home schoolers may be meritorious, the effects of their actions may be less so.
+This said, however, it is still important to realize that although the intentions of critics such as home schoolers may be meritorious, the effects of their actions may be less so.

-While there are many home schoolers who have not made their decision based on religious convictions, a large proportion have (see Detwiler, 1999; Ray, 1999).
-In this essay, I shall focus largely on this group, in part because it constitutes some of the most committed parents and in part because ideologically it raises a number of important issues.

-Many home schoolers are guided by what they believe are biblical understandings of the family, gender relationships, legitimate knowledge, the importance of 'tradition', the role of government, and the economy (Kintz, 1997; Detwiler, 1999).[4]
-They constitute part of what I have called the 'conservative restoration' in which a tense alliance has been built among various segments of 'the public' in favor of particular policies in education and the larger social world.
+Although there are many home schoolers who have not made their decision based on religious convictions, a large proportion have.
+In this article, I focus largely on this group, in part because it constitutes some of the most committed parents and in part because ideologically it raises a number of important issues.
+Many home schoolers are guided by what they believe are biblical understandings of the family, gender relationships, legitimate knowledge, the importance of "tradition," the role of government, and the economy.
+They constitute part of what I have called the "conservative restoration," in which a tense alliance has been built among various segments of "the public" in favor of particular policies in education and the larger social world.
 Let me place this in its larger context.

-Education and Conservative Modernization
+Education and the Conservative Restoration